oalders/no-hugging-no-learning/slides.md

 );
 ```

-* priority ranges from 0-5, where 5 has the highest priority
+* priority ranges from 0-X, where X is a positive integer
+* jobs with priority 10 will run before jobs with priority 9 etc

 ---